tddfellow/tddfellow.github.io/source/_posts/2016-09-18-introducing-test-doubles.markdown

 verifyExampleSpyFunction("helloWorld");
 ```

-`Mock` - is like a stub, but the expectations are defined before the execution of the production code and it can verify itself after the execution.
+`Mock` - is a stub, but the expectations are defined before the execution of the production code and it can verify itself after the execution.
 A simple example:

 ```javascript
 function ExampleMockObject() {